 I am asking $16000.
 This could shift a bit up or down depending on what extras you want, or do not.

 I probably will offer to guarantee the rig, in writing, increasing the price some for doing that ....I've done it with some motorcycles and sidecar rigs I have sold, upon request by the purchaser.

-I may consider driving it to your home if not too distant; for expenses.
-Or, if you are far far away, you could fly into Reno, take the inexpensive shuttle to South Lake Tahoe, and you can stay here with us for a day or three, then drive the rig home after some instruction/practice, etc. This sidecar rig is fully capable of being driven across the Country.
+I may consider driving it to your home if not too distant; for expenses, assuming my health allows.
+Or, if you are far far away, you could fly into Reno, take the cheap shuttle to South Lake Tahoe, and you can stay here with us for a day or three, then drive the rig home after some instruction/practice, etc. This sidecar rig is fully capable of being driven across the Country, anyplace.